 However, all have now shut their doors – leaving few alternatives to consider.

 However, one option is Bisq.

 There are also dozens of supported coins on the marketplace.
 However, there are fewer dispute mediation options available with Bisq because there’s no central authority overseeing the marketplace.

 LocalCoinSwap isn’t as well known as some other P2P marketplaces.

 However, here are some aspects of LocalCoinSwap that I really liked:

 - No ID Verification.
 You only need to supply an email address to make an account and place trades on the marketplace.

-- 250+ Payment Methods.
-LocalCoinSwap supports more payment methods than most other P2P marketplaces.
+- 300+ Payment Methods.
+LocalCoinSwap supports more payment methods than anywhere else I’ve checked out.